The D Train: Production

 On February 10, 2014, it was announced that Jack Black and James Marsden would star in a comedy film, directing debut of Jarrad Paul and Andrew Mogel, which Black's Electric Dynamite produced with Mike White's RipCord Productions and Ben Latham-Jones and Barnaby Thompson of Ealing Studios.

 Filming

 According to a casting call, the shooting was set to begin on March 17, 2014, in Metairie, Louisiana.
 Later on March 19, Jack Black was spotted during the filming of The D Train in New Orleans.
 Due to Black's schedule, the film was shot in just 21 days.

 Music

 In October 2014, Andrew Dost was hired to compose the music for the film.
+OMD frontman Andy McCluskey provides lead vocals on the track "A Million Stars".

 A Pittsburgh sports radio segment playing when Dan arrives at a sports bar includes an audio cameo by John-Paul "JP" Flaim, Eric "EB" Bickel, Johnny "Cakes" Auville and Jason "Lurch" Bishop, the titular hosts of The Sports Junkies in Washington.
 The Junkies also released audio of them reading their lines in studio.